ZweiRm/localhost-8080.github.io/docs/deep-learning/logistic-regression-as-a-neural-network.md

 A function used to measure how well the algorithm is doing.
 (For the whole training set)

 $$J(w, b)=\frac{1}{m} \sum_{i=1}^{m}L(\hat{y}^{(i)}, y^{(i)})=-\frac{1}{m} \sum_{i=1}^{m} [y^{(i)} \log (\hat{y}^{(i)})+(1-y^{(i)}) \log (1-\hat{y}^{(i)})]$$
-Still, the lower value of loss function is, the better prediction of algorithm is.
+Still, the lower value of cost function is, the better prediction of algorithm is.

 ## Gradient Descent
 A algorithm to train (learn) the parameters $w$ and $b$ on the training set.